-Anomalies are often defined as patterns in data that deviate from normal behavior.
+Anomalies are usually defined as patterns in data that deviate from normal behavior.
 These patterns originate from the unusual behavior of the underlying generative process~\cite{chandolaAnomalyDetectionSurvey2009,charu-book-outlier-analysis}.
 This perspective requires defining normal behavior and quantifying deviations from it.
-Without explicit and practical definitions of normality, domain experts often determine the semantic boundary between normal data, noise, and anomalies, tailoring it to their specific anomaly detection task~\cite{charu-book-outlier-analysis}.
-Thus, either through explicit definitions or post-hoc analysis, the properties that distinguish anomalies from normal data are application dependent.
+Without explicit and practical definitions of normality, domain experts often determine the semantic boundaries between normal data, noise, and anomalies, tailoring them to their specific application~\cite{charu-book-outlier-analysis}.
+Thus, whether identified through explicit definitions or post hoc analysis, the properties that distinguish anomalies from normal data are application-dependent.

-Therefore, newly proposed anomaly detection approaches and their evaluations must consider the application.
-Since anomalies differ widely across tasks, application domains, and data types~\cite{foorthuisNatureTypesAnomalies2021}, one cannot expect a one-size-fits-all solution for the \emph{best} anomaly detection algorithm~\cite{calikusNoFreeLunch2020}, which is in line with the no-free-lunch theorem.
-Instead, we expect specialized algorithms to perform well in their intended applications.
+Therefore, new anomaly detection approaches and their evaluations must account for the application context.
+Since anomalies differ widely across applications and data modalities~\cite{foorthuisNatureTypesAnomalies2021}, one cannot expect a one-size-fits-all solution for the \emph{best} anomaly detection algorithm.
+This aligns with the no-free-lunch theorem: different applications have fundamentally different properties, and an algorithm's performance depends on how well its inductive biases match these properties~\cite{calikusNoFreeLunch2020}.
+Therefore, we expect specialized algorithms to perform well in their intended applications.
 This finding is also supported by empirical studies~\cite{calikusNoFreeLunch2020,DBLP:journals/jmlr/BoumanBH24}.

-The current practice of evaluating anomaly detection approaches using collections of benchmark datasets that cover various domains and tasks has been widely adopted.
-This practice does not, however, account for those differences.
-As \citet{DBLP:journals/jmlr/BoumanBH24} recently criticized, little is known about the anomalies in commonly used benchmark datasets.
-Treating results from highly dissimilar benchmark datasets equally can produce paradoxical findings, as our anecdotal example from \cref{fig:eye} shows.
-These effects are theoretically grounded and are known as Simpson's paradox~\cite{simpsonInterpretationInteractionContingency1951}.
-When applied to anomaly detection benchmarking, new algorithms can outperform previous state-of-the-art algorithms for a particular group of datasets related to one application.
-This improvement is missed when aggregating across all benchmark datasets.
+Currently, anomaly detection approaches are typically evaluated on benchmark datasets spanning various applications.
+Treating results equally across highly dissimilar datasets misses important performance differences: a new algorithm may outperform previous state-of-the-art algorithms on datasets with specific properties.
+This problem is related to Simpson's paradox, in which trends within subgroups can be hidden or even reversed when data are combined~\cite{simpsonInterpretationInteractionContingency1951}.
+Our example from \cref{fig:eye} illustrates that simple baselines perform as well as state-of-the-art algorithms when studying aggregated rankings.